Starting Your New Fleet Management Role

 When thinking about the kinds of technology you want to help manage your fleet, you also need to think about how you plan to manage the data that comes with it.
 Many new fleet technology options come with a variety of features so you can get exactly the information you want.
 Have a plan for how you will manage the data your cameras and telematics platform collects.

 Fleet managers should consider their specific goals for their technology package so they can choose a solution that measures metrics that will be most useful to them without the extra noise.
-You can download our 9 point checklist for choosing a camera solution here.

 5. Invest in Your Employees and Your Culture